Eugene 4J Schools Chief Andy Dey is Out

 A month later, on Feb.
 21, the board voted unanimously to reprimand an unnamed school employee for retaliation.
 EW reported at the time that Dey was the target of reprimand.
 (The board did not uphold the discrimination complaint.)

-On March 4, EW reported on a new complaint against Dey: A teacher alleged that Dey kissed her on the cheek without her consent at a South Eugene High School on Feb.
+On March 4, EW reported on a new complaint against Dey: A teacher alleged that Dey kissed her on the cheek without her consent at a South Eugene High School event on Feb.
 24. The incident took place less than two weeks after the Eugene school board reprimanded Dey for retaliating against the middle-school teacher.

 Reporter Ezra Banuelos contributed to this story.